YCChenVictor/blog-frontend/_posts/rails/2021-03-19-Rails-19--Template.md

 ### Introduction

 In rails, we can use template to set up websites quickly.
-For example, the following

 ### Why?